tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 I build websites and write tutorials.
 [Hire me!](xxx)

-While working on this very site I ran down the rabbit hole of how to make type responsive.
+While working on this very site I ran down the rabbit hole of how to make text responsive.
 I found utopia, I think through [Kevin Powell], and it looked fun enough to try.
 And by fun I mean it scratched that consistency itch that makes me want to look at my CSS and see only 8 values in total.

 ## Guide